withfig/challenge-window-events/README.md

 You may use whatever packages and libraries you'd like to achieve the final result.

-If you are stuck on something, please reach out!
+If you are stuck on something, *please reach out*!
 My guess is the first part of the project will be the most challenging.
+If you are getting stuck here, get in touch!

 ## Rubric